AlexanderKosik/kickstart_python/exercises/bonus/forest.md

 *Note: We could use numpy for a 2-dimensional board/2-dimensional array.
 But I intentionally used only Python builtins.
 Using frameworks like numpy or pandas kind of feels like learning a new programming language and this is not the intention of this course.*

-## Initializing the foundation and stalks
+## Initializing the foundation, seeds and stalks

 The last line of our board should be a solid foundation.
 On top of that we distribute seeds randomly.
 We could to this with the following Python code: